Image source: Opticos Design

 - Public servants in search of mid-scale homes, such as teachers, police officers, and firefighters

-Missing middle forms exist in Arlington neighborhoods as shown in the examples below, however today’s zoning and land use policy restrict them from being built in most areas of the County.
+Missing middle forms exist in Arlington neighborhoods; however, today’s zoning and land use policies restrict them from being built in most areas of the County.
 In fact, 75% of land zoned residential in Arlington is exclusively for single-family, detached homes.

-As part of the pre-planning phase, Missing Middle Housing Study staff are researching various elements of missing middle housing including typologies, where they exist in the County, real estate market forces, a history of zoning and land use policies, and more.
-A compendium of this research will be shared in Spring 2020.
+As part of the pre-planning phase, Missing Middle Housing Study staff have researched various elements of missing middle housing, including typologies, where they exist in the County, real estate market forces, a history of zoning and land use policies, and more.
+A compendium of this research, consisting of five bulletins, will be published from June through August 2020.
+Explore the Missing Middle Housing Study Research Compendium.